sepstein22/computational_brain/README.md

   6. `optimize`: determines what type of problem we have and calls the sorrect `adj_` function
   7. `graph`: plots the optimal solution.

+The folder specified `rough_drafts` includes debugging processes, alternatively tested loss functions, as well as other test notebooks.
 ### Tests
 Prior to running the model we recommend the user runs some unit tests these include:
 1. Insuring there are equal time steps and data.